 When you look at the research, it is easy to see just how vital fitness is to overall development.
 What is not as easy, however, is ensuring kids get adequate physical activity to make that happen.
 It is recommended that school-age children get at least 60 minutes of physical activity every day.4,5 But the truth is, many are not even coming close.

 We have all heard the comparisons about how much less active kids are compared to when we were young.
 It is easy to see how different my childhood was compared to my kids.
 Thanks in part to an increasingly sedentary lifestyle, advances in technology that creep into our free time, and other issues affecting access, many kids just are not as active in their daily lives as they were 30 years ago.
+To add insult to injury, schools are no longer the place to rely on for daily physical activity, as physical education programs are being reduced or cut entirely across the nation.

-How to Encourage Physical Activity
+How To Encourage Physical Activity

 Creating a love of being physically active does not require a substantial financial investment, a crammed family schedule, or even a lot of extra time and attention.
 One of the best ways to promote child development is through play.
 Play is the perfect vehicle for increasing overall health and physical fitness levels.
-Here are some of the best (and easiest to implement) ways to encourage physical activity in kids.
+Here are some of the best (and easiest to implement) ways to encourage physical activity in kids:

 Encouraging exploration does not mean you must sign your child up for every sport in every season.
 You may dish out lots of money only to discover that they hate soccer, tennis, or taekwondo.
 In the past few months alone, my daughter has asked to play soccer, tennis, hockey, and baseball, to join a kid’s fitness class, and to sign up for gymnastics.
 And she is only 4!